-Drawing on my experience of breast cancer, I use visual and oral storytelling to share my own and others' experiences to raise awareness of the disease and the need for inclusive representation.
+Creative Returns: Reformation Recovery Renewal An Arts and Wellbeing Symposium and Exhibition (2022), Loophole Press, Victoria, Blurb Platform.
+Source: https://au.blurb.com/books/11263189-creative-returns 14 ALYSON BAKER Drawing on my experience of breast cancer, I use visual and oral storytelling to share my own and others' experiences to raise awareness of the disease and the need for inclusive representation.
 This artistic engagement allows a multifaceted interrogation of current research to gain a richer understanding of male lived experiences.
 My methodological approach involved collecting, analysing, and translating 167 autoethnographical representations - stories told by men with breast cancer.
 The number 167 is significant as this is the number of Australian men who were diagnosed with breast cancer in 2020; it is also the number of knitted breasts in Standard (2018-2021).
 Using Grounded Theory, artworks were created throughout the coding and analysis of the male breast cancer stories.
-Standard (2018-2021) was one of the artworks created during my Doctor of Creative Arts (UniSQ) candidature and formed part of the project, The Challenge of Pinic An Arts-Based Research Project Subverting the Current Paradigm of Breast Cancer Awareness through Visual and Oral Storytelling.
-Translating the stories of men with breast cancer into creative works serves as a key visual and oral strategy to allow viewers of the artworks to renegotiate their own understanding of the disease.
+Standard (2018-2021) was one of the artworks created during my Doctor of Creative Arts (UniSQ) candidature and formed part of the project, The Challenge of Pink: An Arts-Based Research Project Subverting the Current Paradigm of Breast Cancer Awareness through Visual and Oral Storytelling.
+Translating the stories of men with breast cancer stories to renegotiate their own understanding of the disease.
 Alyson Baker is a multi-disciplinary artist; she completed her Doctor of Creative Arts in 2022 at the University of Southern Queensland, with Award for Excellence in Doctoral Research.
 During her Doctoral candidature, she entered the UniSQ and University of Melbourne Visualise Your Thesis competition, and presented oral presentations at symposiums and conferences at UniSQ and UNSW.
 Prior to her doctoral research, Alyson completed her Bachelor in Digital Media Honours (Fine Art) at Griffith University.
 Her Honours project, "Breasts and Chests", was awarded First Class Honours, Excellence in Research, and Best Honours Research Project.
 In 2015, at the Griffith University Three Minute Thesis (3MT) competition, she was awarded 1st place in the Honours Division of Arts, Law, and Education.
 Her artwork has been published by Breast Cancer Network Australia, and exhibited in solo, group, and selected exhibitions in various galleries on the Gold Coast, Northern New South Wales, and Victoria.

-Standard, 2018-2021 Merino Wool Knitted Breasts 240 cm x 60 cm x 5 cm Photo credit: UniSQ photography
+Standard, 2018-2021 Merino Wool Knitted Breasts 240 cm x 60 cm x 5 cm Photo credit: UniSQ photography 15